 Research perspectives

 Because this study used a single-center retrospective design and included relatively few patients, further investigations, such as a multi-center randomized controlled study, are needed.
-In addition, due to much time used in TFIPS procedure, to explore methods to reduce procedure time is needed.
+In addition, due to the increased time used in TFIPS procedure, methods to reduce procedure time are needed.